drejom/webui-mcpo/README.md

 ### 2. Create a `config.json`

-You must provide a `config.json` under `/opt/mcpo` inside the container.
-If the file does not exist, the container will automatically generate a minimal default one.
+You must provide a `config.json` in a local folder (e.g., `mcpo/`).
+If `mcpo/config.json` does not exist, the container will automatically generate a minimal default one.
+The local folder `mcpo/` must be in the same directory where docker-compose.yml is.

 📄 **Example `config.json`:**